tanu91112/fraudguard_labs/README.md

 | Deployer Wallet  | `0xE080C04E49ac477CeEA993cf0116518BA1fB1a23` |
 | Network          | QIE Testnet                                  |

-**Note**:Even if a real-looking transaction hash is used, the system operates on a testnet and performs only off-chain AI scoring and on-chain logging.
-No assets are ever moved or locked.
-The ‘freeze’ is a smart-contract flag used for compliance workflows, not a real wallet lock
+## Important Notes

+- This project runs exclusively on QIE Testnet.
+- No real funds are moved or locked at any point.
+- Wallet “freezing” is implemented as a smart-contract compliance flag.
-**Note: The AI layer is inference-only for this hackathon prototype and is designed to be easily replaceable with trained ML models in production**
+- The AI layer is inference-only for this hackathon prototype and can be replaced with trained ML models in production.
+- All keys used are dummy/test values.
+No real private keys or user funds are involved.

 **Note:⚠️ Security Note: All keys used in this repository are dummy/test values.
 No real private keys or user funds are involved.**